scottyschup/ruby-curriculum/language-basics/recursion.md

 exp(b, 1) = b
 exp(b, n) = exp(b, floor(n / 2)) * exp(b, ceil(n / 2))
 ```
-Which one do you think runs more quickly?
+Which one do you think should run more quickly?

 * Implement a method, `merge_sort` that sorts an `Array`
   * if there is zero or one elements in the array, do nothing, it is